nordseele/nordhat/hardware/notes.md

 ## (Work in progress)

 # Before you start...
+### Disclaimer
+You must have a prior experience building electronic projects, soldering, etc. The necessary tools can be dangerous.
+This is not a beginner "DIY" project.
+All the things learned and tested during the construction of this prototype are reflected here, these informations are provided "as is".
+If you have been provided with a set of PCB of this 'nordhat' project, it is still a prototype and is still in development.
+You're building it at your own risk.

-We do not provide a "step by step build guide" for this project.
-There are only a few components and we assume you have a prior experience building electronic projects, soldering, etc. You'll find the references on the silkscreen and in the BOM and some additional tips and explanations in this page.
-The "hardware part" of the construction might require further experimentation/tricks.
-For example you'll probably need to adjust the height of the standoffs if you choose to use a 3mm panel instead of a 2mm one.
-All the things learned and tested during the construction of this prototype are reflected here.
-If you choose another component than the one listed in the suggested BOM (encoders, jack connectors, etc) you should verify that the footprint and pin-out matches, do this at your own risk. *Think "DIY" and use common sense.*
+You'll find the references on the silkscreen and in the BOM and some additional tips and explanations on this page.
+If you choose another component than the one listed in the suggested BOM (encoders, jack connectors, etc) you should verify that the footprint and pin-out match, again you do this at your own risk.

 # Important advice